 S&P lowers outlook on Irish banks’ ratings to negative

-Ratings agency says it expects Irish lenders’ bad loan losses to increase
+Ratings agency expects Irish lenders’ bad loan losses to rise due to coronavirus crisis

 S&P sees 5.5 per cent economic contraction this year being followed by 5.5 per cent growth in 2021